CBC-UCONN/RNA-Seq-Model-Organism-Arabidopsis-thaliana/README.md

 1       StringTie       exon    12424   13173   1000    -       .       gene_id "MSTRG.2"; transcript_id "MSTRG.2.2"; exon_number "2";
 1       StringTie       exon    13335   13714   1000    -       .       gene_id "MSTRG.2"; transcript_id "MSTRG.2.2"; exon_number "3";
 ```
-This is our new refernce GTF file we will be using to quantify the expression of dfferent genes and transcripts.
+This is our new reference GTF file we will be using to quantify the expression of dfferent genes and transcripts.
 If we look closer we can see that the file have information different features but exclude coverage, TPM and FPKM information.
-Thats how we want it to be for use as refernce in sunsequent analysis.
+Thats how we want it to be for use as reference in subsequent analysis.
 Also note that the first two transcripts have known ENSEMBL `transcrip-id`,`gene_name` and `ref_gene_id`, however it is missing in transcript 3.
 This is because it represents a novel transcript identified in the study.

 Before we go ahead lets have look at the GFF compare stats.
 The file we are looking for is `gffcompare.stats`, and the contents are self explanatory.
 One can explore other files `gffcompare.annotated.gtf`, `gffcompare.loci` ,`gffcompare.stats`,`gffcompare.stringtie_merged.gtf.refmap` , `gffcompare.stringtie_merged.gtf.tmap` , `gffcompare.tracking`  of the comparison to have a deeper understanding of the differences.
 ```